Grant Garrigues, MD

 Scott P. Steinmann, MD

-John W. Sperling, MD
+John Sperling, MD, Co-chair

 Robert Tashjian, MD